jafo2128/pymonitoringapi/README.md

-python-nagios-api
+pynagiosapi
 =================

-python-nagios-api is a Python module to interact with Nagios and Icinga over the web.
+pynagiosapi is a Python module to interact with Nagios and Icinga over the web.
 It is intended to handle most of the Web UI actions that would commonly be triggered from within a script, i.e. enable/disable notifications or checks, schedule and delete downtime, check host or service status, etc.